J. F. Duthie & Company

 Some 24 of the 33 ships built at J. F. Duthie were the "West boats," a series of steel-hulled cargo ships built for the USSB on the West Coast of the United States as part of the World War I war effort, with 12 requisitioned and 12 built under contract, 16% of the steel tonnage built in Puget Sound for the USSB.
 Duthie was supplied with boilers by Willamette Iron and Steel Works of Portland, Oregon.

 After the war, Wallace F. Duthie, the son of the founder J. F. Duthie, organized the dismantling of the shipbuilding facilities.
 Wallace died in 1922 at age 23.

 In 1928 the company's name was changed to Wallace Bridge Company.
 It built structural steel for local projects, including the Washington Athletic Club building in 1930.

 Notable ships built at J. F. Duthie & Company

 Among the first 7 boats built, before the Federal Government dominated the shipbuilding industry, was the steam ferry Leschi, which after an illustrious career capsized during Reagan's second term.

-In November of 1918, World War I came to an end.
+In November 1918, World War I came to an end.
 In February of 1919, Seattle workers went on strike.